 Duomo di Sant'Andrea

-At the heart of the town of Amalfi, this historic church is one of the most important architectural buildings in the region and has been standing on this site since the ninth century, although it has seen plenty of changes over the years.
-One of the oldest items in the church is a thirteenth century crucifix, while it is said that in the crypt lies the remains of St Andrew, brought to the area in the early thirteenth century from Constantinople.
-Visible from almost everywhere in the town, the bell tower is one of the oldest surviving parts of the church, and construction on this part of the church began in the twelfth century.
+At the heart of the town of Amalfi is one of the most important architectural buildings in the region, Duomo di Sant'Andrea.
+This historic church, also called the Amalfi Cathedral, has been standing on its site since the ninth century, although it has seen its share of changes over the years.
+One of the oldest items in the church is a 13th-century crucifix.
+It's also said that the remains of Saint Andrew, brought to the area in the early thirteenth century from Constantinople, are kept in the crypt.
+Visible from almost everywhere in the town, the 12th-century bell tower is one of the oldest surviving parts of the church.

 The Madonna di Positano

-Near the town of Ravello, this villa has been on the site since the thirteenth century, although it was extensively redeveloped in the nineteenth century by the Scottish gentleman Francis Neville Reid, who fell in love with the amazing location.
-With superb views across the ocean and extensive gardens that can be explored, there is certainly plenty to do here.
-The gardens are particularly well known for the wonderful flower beds that are vibrant and colorful throughout most of the year.
+This villa near the town of Ravello has been around since the 13th century, although it was extensively redeveloped during the 1800s by a Scot, Francis Neville Reid, who fell in love with the amazing location.
+Offering superb views of the ocean and surrounded by extensive gardens (all public, but you have to make a reservation), Villa Rufolo is a colorful and refreshing respite from driving.
+The gardens are particularly well known for their flower beds that are vibrant throughout most of the year.
+Tours can be booked for about $8 apiece Monday through Sunday.

 Valle Delle Ferriere